Fintech Software Integration Services: Connect, Comply, and Scale Your Financial Stack

 Event Stream

-Use of Apache Kafka or AWS EventBridge for asynchronous transaction event messaging between microservices for transactions, account movements, and state changes.
+Apache Kafka or AWS EventBridge for asynchronous transaction event messaging between microservices — handling account movements, state changes, and transaction events without creating synchronous dependencies that become bottlenecks.

 Identity & Compliance Adapter